bradbell/xrst/sphinx/test_out/code_cmd.rst

 language
 ********
-A *language* is a non-empty sequence of non-space the characters.
+A *language* is a non-empty sequence of lower case letters.
-It is used to determine the source code language for highlighting the code block.
+It determines the language for highlighting the code block.

 .. meta::
    :keywords: rest, line